 Make nothing but memories

 All major highways are paved, but some roads, especially to the smaller villages, are still gravel roads.
 Make sure to navigate these roads with care, as loose gravel can make driving difficult.
 Many roads and tunnels leading to villages can be very narrow, so please choose a safe speed according to the conditions.
 Note also that some roads are very narrow.
-To keep traffic flowing, these roads have lay-bys (widened sections formed to one side as to leave the road free for others to pass).
+To keep traffic flowing, these roads have lay-bys (widened sections formed to one side to leave the road free for others to pass).
 These lay-bys are NOT to be used for parking.

 The Faroese emergency number is 112.
 Never hesitate to use this number.